stackplanet/sourcestack/README.md

 - Early stage, looking for feedback/help
 - Only tested on Max OSX Catalina so far.
 Linux should work but not tested yet.
 Let me know if you'd like Windows support.
+- Focus on REST APIs - GraphQL not in scope.
 - Link to roadmap

 ## Deploy the app to your AWS account